Monkey Beach: Symbolism

 Location and animal symbolism plays a large part in First Nations literature.
 Animals are used as symbols of the ancestors or as warnings and messengers from the spirit world to those still living.
 The locations in Monkey Beach play a large part in the emotional progression of the characters.
-Throughout this and her following books Robinson uses all the natural elements to weave the culture of the land into the story.
+Throughout this, and her following books, Robinson uses all the natural elements to weave the culture of the land into the story.

 Symbolism is a very important part of Monkey Beach as well as the Haisla culture.
 Throughout the story crows are used as a symbol of luck and warning for Robinson’s characters.
 The first introduction to the importance of crows in this story is Jimmy’s belief that they are a symbol of luck for him.
 This comes after feeding them before his swim meet leads inevitable win.
-Following this it becomes Jimmy’s good luck charm for his following competitions.
-Luck is not the only symbol that the crow carries, in another section of the novel Spotty, Jimmy’s favourite raven, alerts Jimmy to the danger his sister is in during the middle of the novel.
+Following this, it becomes Jimmy’s good luck charm for his following competitions.
+Luck is not the only symbol that the crow carries.
+In another section of the novel, Spotty, Jimmy’s favourite raven, alerts Jimmy to the danger his sister is in during the middle of the novel.
 Lisamarie had several encounters with crows playing a part in her spiritual visions.
-Coming along with the Red man who was a sign of death, the crows appearing with Jimmy were a sign of the impending threat to Jimmy’s life; a foreshadowing of what was to play out through the rest of the novel.
-Ravens and crows play a very large part in the mythological histories of many west coast First Nations communities.
+Coming along with the Red man, who was a sign of death, the crows appearing with Jimmy were a sign of the impending threat to Jimmy’s life; foreshadowing of what was to play out through the rest of the novel.
+Ravens and crows play a very large part in the mythological histories of many, west coast First Nations communities.
 They represent both the trickster and the creator of the world.
 The Raven in Haida mythology is the bringer of light and stars to the world.
-Also according to some communities such as the Haida the Raven is seen as the creator of man as well, unlocked from the clam shell they were trapped in as expertly depicted by Bill Reid in his sculpture The Raven and the First Men.
+Also, according to some communities, such as the Haida, the Raven is seen as the creator of man as well, unlocked from the clam shell they were trapped in as expertly depicted by Bill Reid in his sculpture The Raven and the First Men.